Reference Models for Business Architecture

 Senior executives and board members who need a shared framework for strategic conversations about business model design, capability investment, and organizational alignment

-The organizations that move fastest in a changing environment are not the ones with the best strategies.
-They are the ones that have built the shared infrastructure — the common language — that makes strategy executable at the speed the environment demands.
+The organizations that move fastest are not the ones with the best strategies.
+They are the ones that have invested in the shared infrastructure that makes strategy executable at speed: a common vocabulary for the business model, for capabilities, for the outcomes those capabilities must produce together.
+That infrastructure is invisible when it works.
+Its absence is obvious when it doesn't.

-*Building the Common Language is part of the COR-BA curriculum.
-It follows COR-BA-100 (Closing the Strategy-Execution Gap) and prepares learners for deeper application in Design4 Deep Dives, formal modeling techniques in PUB-BA-101, enterprise architecture breadth in COR-EA-100, and advanced modeling mastery in BA220.*
+Building the Common Language is part of the COR-BA curriculum.
+It follows COR-BA-100 (Closing the Strategy-Execution Gap) and prepares learners for deeper application in Design4 Deep Dives, formal modeling techniques in public, higher ed, and other sector courses and advanced modeling mastery in subsequent courses.